The Grifters Are Circling — Don’t Let Them In.

-Wes Streeting MP: socialist sop.
+Wes Streeting MP: the ultimate cop-out.

 The collective national sigh of relief as Labour wrenched the reins of power from the corrosive grasp of the Conservatives following the July 2024 election was apocryphal.
 Amongst other repulsive traits, sleaze, gaslighting, and being serenaded by lies, damn lies and scandalous statistics would surely be destined for the tip, along with the political careers … Read more